-The film begins with a colony of passengers (roll credits) aboard the Starship Avalon who are en route to a Homestead II, a new planet that takes 120 years to reach.
-After the ship goes through a rough meter shower, a passenger named Jim Preston (Pratt) is awaken 90 years ahead of schedule.
+It really felt like they were hoping they could sell this movie on the popularity of their two leads and nothing else.
+I do like Chris Pratt and I am genuinely annoyed by Jennifer Lawrence so it will be interesting if I can find some middle ground of entertainment with this film.
+Passengers begins with a colony of passengers (roll credits) aboard the Starship Avalon who are en route to a Homestead II, a new planet that takes 120 years to reach.
+After the ship goes through a rough meter shower, a passenger named Jim Preston (Pratt) is awakened 90 years ahead of schedule.
 Trapped on a ship by himself, Jim spends over a year alone and is on the verge of suicide.
 He finds the pod of Aurora (Lawrence) who is one of the other 5,000 passengers aboard the ship.
 He decides to wake her up early causing her to suffer the same fate as him, trapped on a ship for the next 90 years by themselves.

 Part of me thinks this movie would have much better with a creative change or if the plot was more similar to something like Dead Space and focused more on the Sci-fi aspect of the film.
-Of course seeing how bad video game movies are it’s probably a good thing they didn’t go down that route.
+Of course, seeing how bad video game movies are it’s probably a good thing they didn’t go down that route.
 The few actors in the film simply can’t overcome the writing shortfalls.
 Passengers isn’t a bad film but it isn’t a good one either.
-Missed opportunities keep it from it’s potential.
+Missed opportunities keep it from its potential.
 Don’t let the marquee names fool you; you are better off renting this film at home.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also Follow This Blog at http://www.society-reviews.com.